alexander-moore/alexander-moore.github.io/README.md

 ## Alexander Moore

-I am a PhD A.I. research scientist at Lawrence Livermore National Labratory.
+I am a PhD A.I. research scientist at Lawrence Livermore National Laboratory.

 Previously advised by [Professor Randy Paffenroth](https://users.wpi.edu/~rcpaffenroth/) for a PhD in Machine Learning 2019-2023.